It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 Tutors appointed by schools/colleges:

-Identity, right to work, Enhanced DBS with children’s barred list, references, employment history, qualifications, prohibition/QTS where relevant are required.
-Online delivery of tutoring does not reduce these obligations
+Full KCSIE safer recruitment checks apply: identity, right to work, Enhanced DBS with children’s barred list, references, employment history, qualifications, prohibition/QTS where relevant are required.
+Online delivery of tutoring does not reduce these obligations.

 Private or agency tutors outside schools: